emhill/117-Su15/src/morea/03.strings/project1.md

   1. The ceiling of the number (e.g., `ceiling(3.75)` is 4)
   1. The number rounded to 0 decimal places
-  1. The factorial of the rounded number
+  1. The factorial of the rounded number's absolute value

 ## string.py